InteractiveMechanics/bmcr/wp-content/plugins/publishpress-permissions/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+= [2.2.0] - 2018-11-08 =

+* Fixed PHP warning when the Permissions module is not loaded;
+* Added new permission: Select notification channel in the profile page;
+* Added new permission: Access the Dashboard, the admin bar, and the “Your Profile” page;
+* Added new permission: Change the role of other users;

+= [2.1.0] - 2018-09-19 =

+*Fixed:*

+* Updated the POT file;

+*Added:*

+* Added capability field for "upload_files" capability in posts;

 = [2.0.4] - 2018-07-02 =